Newton, New Hampshire: History

 The sixth town to be granted from the Masonian land purchase of 1746, Newton was originally part of Salisbury, Massachusetts; later, part of Amesbury, Massachusetts; then part of the West Parish of Amesbury; then part of New Town or South Hampton, Massachusetts (now South Hampton, New Hampshire).
 A number of the residents felt they were too far away from its church for their convenience, and the town was incorporated by colonial governor Benning Wentworth as "Newtown" in 1749, simply because it was a new town.
 In 1846, the New Hampshire legislature voted to contract the name to "Newton".

 Geography

 Newton is in southeastern New Hampshire, in southern Rockingham County.
 It is bordered to the south by the town of Merrimac in Massachusetts.
 According to the United States Census Bureau, the town has a total area of 25.8 sqkm, of which 25.4 sqkm are land and 0.4 sqkm are water, comprising 1.47% of the town.
-The town is within the Merrimack River watershed, with the Little River draining the southwest part of town, the East Meadow River draining the southern corner, and the Powwow River and its tributary the Back River draining the remainder.
+The town is within the Merrimack River watershed, with the Little River draining the southwestern part of town, the East Meadow River draining the southern corner, and the Powwow River and its tributary the Back River draining the remainder.
 The highest point in Newton is the summit of Brandy Brow Hill, at 289 ft above sea level, located directly upon the southern corner of the town.

 Villages or place names in the town include Newton, Newton Junction, Rowes Corner, Sargent Corners, and Crane Crossing.